ivyy-poison/tp/docs/UserGuide.md

    - The index cannot exceed the number of entries in the leave book

-2. Press `Enter` on your keyboard and you should see the leave application removed from HRMate.
+2. Press "Enter" on your keyboard and you should see the leave application removed from HRMate.

 ![delete-leave](images/delete-leaveUI.png)